Data-Aware and Scalable Sensitivity Analysis for Decision Tree Ensembles: Data-Aware Sensitivity Examples in Tabular Domains

-\textit{Sensitive Example of IJCCN~\cite{DBLP:conf/nips/ChenZS0BH19}}: In the examples \ref{ex:example1} and example \ref{ex:example2} below, we analyse the sensitivity with respect to features 3 and 15 in the model trained on the IJCNN dataset.
-Both methods detect a sensitive pair by varying only these features respectively, resulting in change in the model's prediction.
-However, the distance from the training data distribution reveals a clear difference: The pair found without data awareness has a distance of 1.077(example \ref{ex:example1}) and 1.06 (example \ref{ex:example2}), indicating it is quite far from any possible realistic data point and may not be very helpful in practice.
-In contrast, the pair identified with data awareness has a distance of just 0.327(example \ref{ex:example1}) and 0.34 (example \ref{ex:example2}), meaning it is much closer to the data distribution and training data.The insensitive features in the training data points that are far away from the sensitive pair are highlighted with cyan color. \newcounter{tempFigure} {\value{figure}} \textit{Sensitive Examples of Adult: ( based on Adult dataset \cite{uci_repo})}: Here, we present the analysis of the `adult' dataset in examples \ref{ex:example3} and \ref{ex:example4}, this time examining the sensitivity of the features `age' and `sex'.
+\newcounter{tempFigure} {\value{figure}} \textit{Sensitive Examples of Adult: ( based on Adult dataset \cite{uci_repo})}: Here, we present the analysis of the `adult' dataset in examples \ref{ex:example3} and \ref{ex:example4}, this time examining the sensitivity of the features `age' and `sex'.
 The non-data-aware (baseline) method identifies the sensitive pairs with larger distances of 0.656 and 0.9899 for sensitive features `age' and `sex', respectively.
 The data-aware method, however, identifies pairs that are much closer to the data distances of 0.019 and 0.108.
 In example \ref{ex:example4}, the baseline(non-data-aware) method reports an `age' value of 86, even though the closest datapoint has an age of `40'.
 The data-aware method, however, identifies a pair with an age value of `46', very close to the nearest datapoint, which has an age of `45'.
 A similar pattern appears for capital-gain and capital-loss.
 The baseline method(non-data-aware) selects a pair with values 10{,}585 (capital-gain) and 3{,}142 (capital-loss), while the nearest datapoint has values 0 and 2{,}258.
 The data-aware method, by comparison, identifies a pair where both features are 0, matching the nearest datapoint exactly.
 The insensitive features in the training data points that are far away from the sensitive pair are highlighted with cyan color.

 \textit{Sensitive Examples of Pimadiabetes: (\cite{uci_repo})}: Finally, we present one more sensitive pair example, the Pima Diabetes dataset (with no categorical features), in example \ref{ex:example5}, and examine the sensitivity of feature (`BloodPressure').
 Again, the non-data-aware method identifies the sensitive pairs with larger distances of 0.35 , where almost all feature values are far from the data(which we show in cyan color) .
 However, the data-aware method again identifies the pairs that are much closer to the data distances of 0.03,where only feature "Glucose" is far and the others are close.